-“I'm obsessed with characters (particularly women) who are unruly, deviant, and desirous—also, weirdos.
+“I'm obsessed with characters who are unruly, deviant, and desirous — also, weirdos.

 I love weirdos.”

-Jessie Barr is a writer/director, actor, Sundance fellow, and Half Initiative directing fellow with a background in independent film, theater, and comedy.
+Jessie Barr is a writer/director, actor, Sundance fellow, and Half Initiative directing fellow with roots in independent film, theater, and comedy.

 Jessie’s critically acclaimed, award-winning feature debut, Sophie Jones premiered in competition at the 2020 Deauville Film Festival and was released by Oscilloscope Laboratories in 2021.
 The film holds a 100% rating on RottenTomatoes and is streaming on Showtime.
 Variety hailed the film as a “fully realized portrait of grief that’s universal.”

-Jessie’s darkly funny, deeply personal cancer chronicle, Serving Cunt debuted at SADE Gallery in Los, Angeles (2024).
-It features two original films, interactive installations, photography, and text.
+Jessie’s darkly funny, deeply personal cancer chronicle, Serving Cunt debuted at SADE Gallery in Los, Angeles (2024) combining original films, installations, and photography.

 Photos by Emma Mead